SapientNitroLA/carousel-planning/planning.md

 In order to be light and flexible, the carousel core only comes with a bare set of features.
 Any additional functionality is accomplished through plugins.

-The naming convention for plugin files is `carousel.[pluginname].js`.  `pluginname` is the namespace for the plugin and is used as a key in the [options object](#options) to enable and configure that plugin's functionality ([click here for implementation](#implementation)).
+The naming convention for plugin files is `carousel.[pluginname].js`.  `pluginname` is the namespace for the plugin and is used as a key in the [options object](#options) to enable and configure that plugin's functionality.

 ### Implementation ###

-In order to invoke a plugin's functionality, you would then add that plugin's namespace as a node to the options object used to initiate the carousel.
+After including the plugin script as a dependency in your mediator script (see demo.js for example), add that plugin's namespace as a key to the options object used to configure the carousel.

 ```javascript
 // Example 1